 Made in America vs. Made in the USA

 First and foremost – look for products that say “made in the USA” on their product packaging, website, or other marketing materials.
 The key part of that phrase: USA.
-What most people don’t know is that the phrase “made in America” can also include Canada and Mexico, because of our free trade agreement (NAFTA) with those two countries.
+What most people don’t know is that the phrase “made in America” can also be used for Canada and Mexico because of our free trade agreement (NAFTA) with those two countries.

 Verbs

-Look at the verbs that the company is using in their American-made claims.
+Look at the verbs the company uses in its American-made claims.
 Are they saying “made” or “assembled”?
-Using the word “made” is typically more all-inclusive of both raw materials and processing.
-“Assembled” typically means that their production process is U.S.-based, but their get their materials and parts from overseas.
-In some industries, that can mean a lack of quality, or even worse, health risks.
+The word “made” typically encompasses both raw materials and processing.
+“Assembled” typically means that the company’s production process is U.S.-based, but its materials and parts are obtained overseas.
+In some industries, this can mean a lack of quality or, even worse, health risks.

 Modifiers

-Often times, companies may add modifiers to their made in USA claims because they cannot fully justify only saying “made in the USA.”
-This is a tip off that potentially a good chunk of their production process is performed elsewhere, whether that is labor or materials.
+Often, companies may add modifiers to their made in USA claims because they cannot fully justify only saying “made in the USA.”
+This is a tip-off that potentially a good chunk of their production process is performed elsewhere, whether in labor or materials.

 This example below from DeWalt is a good one – they say “made in the USA with global materials,” tipping us off that they are not sourcing the parts for their tools in the U.S.